mortbopet/VelonaCore/README.md

     )
 ...
 ```
-5. It might also be a good idea to check whether your program fits into the currently configured ROM size.
+3. It might also be a good idea to check whether your program fits into the currently configured ROM size.
 The build script has placed a `.bin` file in the directory where your source program was present.
 This flat binary file may be inspected for its size, and compared to the ROM size.
 The ROM size may be configured as the `rom_address_width` constant in the [VelonaCore_basys3mem.vhd](VelonaCore.srcs/sources_1/new/VelonaCore_basys3mem.vhd) file.

-6. Synthesize you're design and test it out!
+### Executing
+The VelonaCore will, once out of reset, start executing at address `0x0`.
+Given successfull synthesis of the VelonaCore as well as the program, once the bitstream is written to the FPGA, the program should start executing.

+**Note**: The build system has been tested on a Ubuntu 18.04 machine.

 ## Adding Programs
 Source files for a given program should be placed in a subdirectory within the `VelonaCore/applications/` folder.